pbl-nl/appl-docchat/README.md

 A setup for further exploration of chatting to company documents

 ## How to use this repo
-This repo is created to run in Windows
+This repo is created to run on the Windows platform

 ### Environment setup
 1. Open an Anaconda prompt or other command prompt